Events

 – Rachel Coathup (Texthelp)

-Collaborative approaches to Assistive Technology and Restrictive Practices
+Collaborative Approaches to Assistive Technology and Restrictive Practices

 A Collaborative approach is needed where Assistive Technology (AT) is or might be, a Restrictive Practice (RP).
 Sometimes the use of Restrictive Practices is necessary for safety and wellbeing.
 At other times, AT can be misinterpreted as being an RP or it is unclear whether it could be an RP.
 This session will discuss the steps that need to be taken in these situations in order to ensure that the safest and least restrictive option is put in place using best practice and ensuring that the authorisation requirements are met.
 AT assessors and PBS Practitioners working closely together is key, as is documentation.
 The session will discuss what are the reasonable steps in this collaborative process.

-– Belinda Carpenter and Aaron Billing
+– Belinda Carpenter and Arron Billing

 Cerebral Palsy lifespan perspectives